-The precompilation happens in a CI server, always in a transparent way, and the Hex package published should always include a checksum file to ensure the NIFs stays the same, therefore avoiding supply chain attacks.
+The precompilation happens in a CI server, always in a transparent way, and the Hex package published should always include a checksum file to ensure the NIFs stays the same, therefore mitigating supply chain attacks.

 Prepare for the build